As an Amazon Associate we earn from qualifying purchases.

 How to Avoid Panty Lines in Bodycon Dresses

-To avoid panty lines in bodycon dresses, you must wear proper-fitting underwear with a seamless structure and thin fabric.
+To hide panty lines in bodycon dresses, you must wear proper-fitting underwear with a seamless structure and thin fabric.
 Unless you want to go commando, you may also use shapewear or tights to conceal underwear lines.
 Another way is to opt for thicker fabrics and bold prints on your dresses.

 Awkward lines and creases can ruin your otherwise perfect outfit.
 These are foolproof ways to prevent underwear lines so you can confidently step out in your bodycon dresses.